 Will print books die?
 Or maybe ebooks will die sooner?
-Will we live in shelfless flats, and forget how to turn a page?
-Or maybe robots will do all the reading for us?
+Will we live in flats with no bookshelves, and cities with no bookstores?
+Will we forget how to turn pages in a book?
+Will robots do all the reading for us?

 An e-reader arrives in kitchen and what happens next.
 A cartoon by Tom Gauld. ⇢ Credits and more info.

-Gifting a book in 2033. ⇢ Credits and more info.
+Gifting a book in 2033.
+A hardcover edition delivered by Amazon drone or a direct brain download? ⇢ Credits and more info.

-When books came into being. ⇢ Credits and more info.
+When books came into being.
+Sometime between stone tablets and Kindles. ⇢ Credits and more info.

-Libraries of the future. ⇢ Credits and more info.
+Libraries of the future.
+Tom Gauld imagines things that you will be able to find in the library of the future. ⇢ Credits and more info.

-Remember us books? ⇢ Credits and more info.
+Remember us books?
+See, you are already getting dumber without us. ⇢ Credits and more info.

 The book of the future.
-A cartoon by Grant Snider / Incidental Comics. ⇢ Credits and more info.
+What’s your favorite feature of the book of the future?
+A cartoon by Grant Snider. ⇢ Credits and more info.

-How to use paper books. ⇢ Credits and more info.
+How to use paper books.
+A cartoon by Mella Hopper. ⇢ Credits and more info.

 • • •